-Maybe it was my Asian upbringing that taught me never to waste food, as my family used and ate every part of the vegetable, fish, chicken, pig or cow that we brought home.
+Maybe it was my Asian upbringing that taught me never to waste food, as my family used and ate every part of the vegetable, fish, chicken, pig, or cow that we brought home.

-And by “part,” I mean the unconventional parts of the plant that you typically don’t think to eat.
+And by “that,” I mean the unconventional parts of the plant that you typically don’t think to eat.
 This was how I came to love artichoke stems, leek greens, and cucumber leaves, parts that are normally discarded or composted, but are in fact quite tasty.

 With vines that sometimes grow to 10 feet long, it seemed like such a waste that the leaves weren’t used when the amount of fruit seemed so small in proportion.

-Popular culture has taught us that tomato leaves are part of the “deadly nightshade” family and thus, they must be toxic.
+Popular culture has taught us that tomato leaves are part of the “deadly nightshade” family and thus, they must be poisonous.
 But I bet that more than a few people, if asked, would have no idea what that even means.
 It’s just what’s known.
 No questions asked — but we need to ask.

 Let’s take a look at all the myths surrounding the Solanaceae family and explore the science that says otherwise.

 When referring to the Solanaceae family of plants, many people call it by its more common moniker, the nightshade family.